AnishG-git/OS-Project-1/devlog.md

 ## [3/22/2025] 5:53 PM (session 3 start)

 - I read the project requirements once more and I realized that for encryption and decryption, the user should be allowed to use words from their history so I plan to add that functionality this sesion.

+## [3/22/2025] 9:29 PM (session 3 end)

+- I was able to successfully modify the encryption program and driver to behave as expected with the history related options during encryption and decryption.